×

 Policy on Preventing and Addressing Sexual Misconduct (2023).
 World Health Organization.

-These guidelines were created by the WHO to set out best practices in addressing sexual violence and harassment within its staff and apply to all WHO collaborators, centers, and partners.
+These guidelines were created by WHO to set out best practices in addressing sexual violence and harassment within its staff and apply to all WHO collaborators, centers, and partners.
 The guidelines cover the entire process of addressing sexual violence and harassment, from initial disclosure to formal proceedings.
-The WHO assigns specific duties to its workers, including protection, training, and transparency.
+WHO assigns specific duties to its workers, including protection, training, and transparency.
 It also outlines its guiding philosophy for supporting workers who come forward with allegations, a human rights-based approach that focuses on ideas such as “do no harm,” confidentiality, and non-discrimination.

 Training about Preventing Violence